undistro/zora/docs/target-cluster.md

 ## Manual Configuration

-The target cluster can be configure through the steps described in the next sections.
+The target cluster can be configured through the steps described in the next sections.

 ### 1. Access the [target cluster](/glossary#target-cluster)